 Kepler and GridWay

 As described in MS606, Kepler is a software application for the analysis and modelling of scientific data.
-Kepler allows scientists to create their own executable scientific workflows by simply dragging and dropping components onto a workflow creation area and connecting the components to construct a specific data flow; GridWay [GRIDWAY] is a Metascheduler that automatically performs all the submission steps and that also provides the runtime mechanisms needed for dynamically adapting the application execution.
+Kepler allows scientists to create their own executable scientific workflows by simply dragging and dropping components onto a workflow creation area and connecting the components to construct a specific data flow; GridWay is a Metascheduler that automatically performs all the submission steps and that also provides the runtime mechanisms needed for dynamically adapting the application execution.

 The work of these activities has been focused on building a set of different use cases that can be used as templates by any other scientific community.
 Up until now, the developed workflows have been using the capabilities of gLite or UNICORE, with the functionalities provided by the standard software of these middlewares.
 Since some of the applications (and users) were already using Gridway, we decided to also provide support for it from within the Kepler environment.
 GridWay provides functionalities that have been already developed in the Serpens suite for Kepler.
 For example, with GridWay, more actions can be delegated into the metascheduler since this software deals with most of the issues regarding job management: send the job, retrieve the results, deal with the information about the status of the infrastructure.
 By supporting GridWay, we are improving the sustainability plans of Kepler.
 This development provides enhanced capabilities plus new options for the users.
 GridWay supports different middlewares, hiding those middlewares from the user or from any piece of software on top of GridWay.
 Hence, more computing infrastructures (middleware) could be used from within Kepler.

 As it has been stated in previous reports, activities have been focused on establishing collaboration with other user groups which have shown interest in our work.
 Also, the dissemination activities carried out in different locations and meetings show the impact of our work to other communities.
 We have established contact with the Computer Chemistry users, Astrophysics and are in the process of helping out with the use cases using Kepler (with the Serpens suite).
-Also the results of the work (Kepler with Serpens suite) have been proposed in terms of the national initiative – PL-GRIDPlus, where the scientists from astronomy and nanotechnology are building their first use cases using this workflow framework.
+Also the results of the work (Kepler with Serpens suite) have been proposed in terms of the national initiative – PLGrid Plus, where the scientists from astronomy and nanotechnology are building their first use cases using this workflow framework.
 We also plan to approach other user communities.

 SOMA2

 SOMA2 is a versatile modelling environment for computational drug discovery and molecular modelling.
 SOMA2 is operated through a web-browser and it offers an easy access to third-party scientific applications.
 The SOMA2 environment offers a full scale modelling environment from inputting molecular data to visualization and analysis of the results, including the possibility to combine different applications into automatically processed application workflows.
-During PQ6 and PQ7, CSC has maintained and operated CSC’s SOMA2 service.
+During PQ6 and PQ7, CSC (IT Center for Science Ltd) has maintained and operated CSC’s SOMA2 service.

 The main outcome of SOMA2 development in the last year has been the integration of the scientific application Autodock 4 into SOMA2 which makes use of the Grid support features.
 Moreover, in the end of PQ7 SOMA2 version 1.4 Aluminium was released.
 This release contains most of the EGI-InSPIRE related work so far.
 In addition, we have continued investigating on how to setup a SOMA2 service which would be provided to other user communities as well, apart from the current CSC users.